alexako/rubberducky/README.md

 #RubberDucky

-RubberDucky is a dynamic, static typed programming language.
+RubberDucky is a simple dynamic, loosely-typed programming language.
 It belongs to the procedural programming language paradigm.
 The user interface was built with a Python GUI framework called Kivy.
 Python must be installed in order to run.

 ####To run:
 ```